-MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL ,IT, EE, PL COMMISSION PROPOSAL Drafting suggestions Comments service provider or domain registry or registrar, which is in a reasonable position to achieve that objective without unduly restricting access to lawful information.
+MEMBER STATE HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU HR, BE, HU, IE, AT, SE, RO, FI, DE, ES, SK, FR, CZ, EL, DK, NL, IT, EE, PL, LU COMMISSION PROPOSAL Drafting suggestions Comments in a reasonable position to achieve that objective without unduly restricting access to lawful information.
 (84) The Digital Services Coordinator should regularly publish a report on the activities carried out under this Regulation.
 Given that the Digital Services Coordinator is also made aware of orders to take action against illegal content or to provide information regulated by this Regulation through the common information sharing system, the Digital Services Coordinator should include in its annual report the number and categories of these orders addressed to providers of intermediary services issued by judicial and administrative authorities in its Member State.
 DE (Comments): We wonder, why the recital assumes that the DSC is made aware of orders to take action against illegal content or to provide information.
 From our point of view, there is no corresponding obligation of the competent national authorities to inform the DSC when they issue such orders.
-(85) Where a Digital Services Coordinator requests another Digital Services Coordinator to take action, the requesting Digital Services Coordinator, or the Board in case it issued a recommendation to assess issues involving more than three Member States, should be able to refer the matter to the Commission in case of any disagreement as to the assessments or the measures taken or proposed or a failure to adopt EL (Drafting): (85) Where a competent authority requests via the Digital Services Coordinators another competent authority Digital Services Coordinator to take action, the requesting authority Digital Services Coordinator, or the Board in case it issued a recommendation to assess issues involving more than three Member States, should be able to refer the matter to the DE (Comments): In our view, the COM shall be able to intervene not only if the suspected infringer is a VLOP but in all cases where a DSCs fails to take measures pursuant to a request by the COM.
+(85) Where a Digital Services Coordinator requests another Digital Services Coordinator to take action, the requesting Digital Services Coordinator, or the Board in case it issued a recommendation to assess issues involving more than three Member States, should be able to refer the matter to the Commission in case of any disagreement as to the assessments or the measures taken or proposed or a failure to adopt any measures.
+The Commission, on the basis of the information made available by the concerned EL (Drafting): (85) Where a competent authority requests via the Digital Services Coordinators another competent authority Digital Services Coordinator to take action, the requesting authority Digital Services Coordinator, or the Board in case it issued a recommendation to assess issues involving more than three Member States, should be able to refer the matter to the Commission in case of any disagreement as to the assessments or the measures taken or proposed or a failure to DE (Comments): In our view, the COM shall be able to intervene not only if the suspected infringer is a VLOP but in all cases where a DSCs fails to take measures pursuant to a request by the COM.